 Asking the Right Questions

-Objective: Asking the right questions (and solving them) is one of the most important parts of a project.
+Asking the right questions (and solving them) is one of the most important parts of a project.
+This learning activity is part of the Leadership and Direction section.

 Divide the class into three groups and assign each team the task of coming up with five questions that they should ask when assigned or starting a new project.
-They should also give general answers to them.
+They should also provide possible answers to each of the questions.

-- Team 1 will ask and answer in general terms, questions related to the organization. e.g., “Does the project support the mission statement?”
+Team 1 will ask and answer in general terms, questions relating to the organization. e.g., “Does the project support the mission statement?”

 Encourage paradoxical questions, for example, “Will we be penalized for succeeding?”